Supreme Court of India: History

-In 1861, the Indian High Courts Act 1861 was enacted to create high courts for various provinces and abolish Supreme Courts at Calcutta, Madras and Bombay and also the sadar adalats in presidency towns in their respective regions.
-These new high courts had the distinction of being the highest courts for all cases till the creation of the Federal Court of India under the Government of India Act 1935.
-The Federal Court had the jurisdiction to solve disputes between provinces and federal states and hear appeals against judgement of the high courts.
+In 1861, the British parliament enacted the Indian High Courts Act and the Indian Councils Act, which abolished the existing Supreme Courts in Calcutta, Madras, and Bombay and the Sadr Diwani Adalats, and gave power to the British Crown to establish High Courts in India.
+Three charter High Courts were established in the three cities which earlier had Supreme Courts, by the letters patent granted by the British Crown on 26 June 1862.
+These High Courts were the highest courts for all cases in the respective regions under their jurisdiction until the creation of the Federal Court of India under the Government of India Act 1935.
+The Federal Court had the jurisdiction to hear appeals against judgements of the High Courts, and solve disputes between the various provinces of the British Raj and later between the federal states and provinces after Indian independence in August 1947.

+The Supreme Court of India came into existence on 26 January 1950 after the adoption of the Constitution of India.
 The first chief justice of India was H. J. Kania.

-The Supreme Court of India came into existence on 26 January 1950.
-It replaced both the Federal Court of India and the Judicial Committee of the Privy Council, which were then at the apex of the Indian court system.
-The first proceedings and inauguration, however, took place on 28 January 1950 at 9:45 am, when the judges took their seats; which is thus regarded as the official date of establishment.
+It replaced the Federal Court and the Judicial Committee of the Privy Council, which were then at the apex of the Indian court system.
+The first proceedings and inauguration took place at 9:45 am on 28 January 1950, when the judges took their seats, and the date is thus regarded as the official date of establishment of the Supreme Court.

-The Supreme Court initially had its seat at the Chamber of Princes in the parliament building where the previous Federal Court of India sat from 1937 to 1950.
+The Supreme Court initially had its seat at the Chamber of Princes in the Parliament House where the Federal Court sat from 1937 to 1950.
 In 1958, the Supreme Court moved to its present premises.
-Originally, the Constitution of India envisaged a supreme court with a chief justice and seven judges; leaving it to Parliament to increase this number.
-In its formative years, the Supreme Court met from 10 to 12 in the morning and then from 2 to 4 in the afternoon for 28 days per month.
+Originally, the Constitution envisaged a Supreme Court with a chief justice and seven judges, and granted the power to increase the capacity to the Parliament of India.
+In its formative years, the Supreme Court met from 10 am to 12 pm and then from 2 pm to 4 pm for 28 days per month.

-Jurisdiction and Powers of the Supreme Court
+Jurisdiction and powers

-The Supreme Court of India was constituted as per Chapter IV of Part V of the Constitution of India.
-The fourth Chapter of the Indian Constitution is " The Union Judiciary".
-Under this Chapter, the Supreme Court of India is vested with all Jurisdiction.
+The Supreme Court of India was constituted and is granted the required jurisdiction and powers as per Chapter IV of Part V of the Constitution of India titled "The Union Judiciary".
+It is the foremost appellate court in India, and the law declared by the Supreme Court is binding on all courts in the country.